acgd-webdev-4/the-leftovers/README.md

 - *Continue work on your `ecommerce-pattern-library`*
 - Design any remaining components needed for your website—including components for other pages (pages that we’re not actually coding).
-- *When we start doing the homepage next week there should be nothing left to style—you should be able to copy-and-paste and assemble the whole page with all your created patterns.*
+- *When we start doing the homepage next week there should be nothing left to style—you should be able to assemble the whole page with all your created patterns.*
+  - Make sure each pattern is a unique, single element—we’re not going to write their code again, or even copy-and-paste it, we’re going to use a system to pull it into our pages.
+The only exception to this rule is the buttons, the HTML for buttons is so simple we will copy-and-paste those.
 - *When you hand off your pattern library to your “developer” there should be no components missing.*
 - **Also, go through every single pattern and make sure nothing is styled by tag—only by class.**
 - **Double check the README explanations:**